midethegreat/somnia/README.md

 ## What You Need

 - A web3 wallet installed (MetaMask, Coinbase Wallet, etc.)
-- Connected to Ethereum (or whatever network we're on)
+- Connected to Ethereum (or whatever network you're on)
 - Some test tokens if you want to actually place bets

 ## The Stack